 We will inform you if we record or monitor any telephone calls you make to us.
 We do not record any financial card details if you then make payments by telephone.

-If you are a user with general public access, Fife Council, on behalf of FRS, web logs a number called your IP address which is automatically recognised by the system.
+If you are a user with general public access, the Fife Council, on behalf of FRS, web logs a number called your IP address which is automatically recognised by the system.

 The system will record personal information if you: